 Growing network and activities

-Over the past 25 years the network has expanded and now comprises universities from twelve EU member states as well as 14 global partner universities on different continents.
+Over the past 25 years the network has expanded and now comprises universities from ten EU member states as well as 14 global partner universities on different continents.

 With the continued support of the European Commission's Directorate Generals for Humanitarian Aid and Civil Protection (DG ECHO) and Education and Culture (DG EAC), NOHA has been able to grow its network and expand its range of activities.
 NOHA currently develops education & training programmes, research & publication initiatives, and projects to serve students, professionals, researchers as well as institutions and organisations in the humanitarian action sector.